jenkinsci/jira-trigger-plugin/README.md

 3. Accept Oracle license term for Java
 4. atlas-run-standalone --product jira --version 7.0.0
 5. Setup JIRA project with name TEST
+6. Increase the maximum number of file descriptor opened e.g. `ulimit -n 8192`.
+You will hit `java.net.SocketException: Bad file descriptor` otherwise.
 6. ./gradlew test acceptanceTest
 7. Restart JIRA every 3 hours (It is using [timebomb license](https://developer.atlassian.com/market/add-on-licensing-for-developers/timebomb-licenses-for-testing) by default).

-Result of the acceptance test will be available at $buildDir/reports/acceptanceTest/index.html.
+Result of the acceptance test will be available at $buildDir/reports/acceptanceTests/index.html.